 His exhibiting career began at Desert Mob in 2003 and extended right up to 2024 with ‘When the rain tumbles down in July’ at Nanda\Hobbs gallery in Sydney.

 I’d also like to, note the death of arts leader Leon Paroissien AM, who was founding Director of the Visual Arts Board of the Australia Council (1974–1980).
 He was later Director of the fifth Biennale of Sydney (1984), then founding Director of the Museum of Contemporary Art in Sydney with his lifelong partner, Bernice Murphy.
-Both the Biennale and the MCA took First Nations art seriously.
+At the Power Institute in 1984, he and Murphy organized an exhibition of Aboriginal art from Ramingining in the Northern Territory, which was subsequently purchased for the MCA.